philip928lin/PyCHAMP/docs/source/general_intro.rst

    :align: center
    :width: 200px

-   Illustration of simplified version of Optimization class
+   Illustration of a simplified version of the Optimization class

 For further insights into the optimization class, refer to :ref:`py_champ.entities.optimization`.

 General Structure of an agent-based model based on PyCHAMP
 ============================================================

 PyCHAMP utilizes the Mesa 2.1.1 Agent-Based Modeling (ABM) framework.
+To customize agent types and models in PyCHAMP, they must inherit from the basic Mesa class, mesa.Agent (see different classes under PyCHAMP components, e.g., :ref:`py_champ_entities_aquifer` and https://github.com/philip928lin/PyCHAMP/tree/main/py_champ/components for details) and mesa.Model (shown in the structure below).
 For a detailed understanding of how to build, analyze, and visualize agent-based models using the Mesa framework, refer to https://mesa.readthedocs.io/en/latest/overview.html.

 PyCHAMP initiates by defining a MyModel class, which is an extension of mesa.Model.
 A new instance of this model is created, taking various input dictionaries as parameters.
 Within the newly created instance of the class, different agents like aquifer, field, well, finance, and behavioral, each based on their respective input dictionaries are initialized.
 It is important to note the flexibility in the number of agent instances; for example, there can be multiple instances of well agents, ranging from 1 to n.
 Upon initialization, these agents are added to the Mesa scheduler.
 Additionally, within the __init__ method of MyModel, a DataCollector is set up to gather and record both model-level and agent-level data during the simulation.

 The model includes a step method to progress the simulation by one time unit.
 This method updates the attributes of the agents and specifically advances the state of a behavioral actor through the Mesa scheduler.
 In a unique setup, other agent types are simulated within the Behavior Class.
 The aquifer agents are then iteratively processed to calculate the total annual water withdrawal, aggregating the withdrawal from each well.
 The groundwater level for each aquifer is then determined within the step method of the aquifer class by feeding in the total annual withdrawal as a parameter.
 Additionally, the step method directs the previously initialized DataCollector to capture and store data related to the various agents.

 To run the simulation, a model object is instantiated with the necessary input settings dictionaries, and the step method is called repeatedly for the desired number of iterations.
+Once the simulation is complete the computational resources used during the simulation is released.

-The general structure of a Model created with PyCHAMP modules is illustrated below:
+The general structure of a Model created with PyCHAMP components is illustrated below:

 .. code-block:: python